gjgfuj/AP-SlowRelease/worlds/slowrelease/docs/setup_en.md

 ## Required steps

-- Download both [Universal Tracker](https://github.com/FarisTheAncient/Archipelago/tree/tracker) (download link under "Releases" at the right of the page) and [Slow Release Client](https://github.com/gjgfuj/AP-SlowRelease/releases) apworlds.
+- Download both [Universal Tracker](https://github.com/FarisTheAncient/Archipelago/releases/latest) and [Slow Release Client](https://github.com/gjgfuj/AP-SlowRelease/releases) apworlds.
 - Double click the apworlds to install them, or move them manually in your `Archipelago/custom_worlds` folder.

+### IMPORTANT

-- To slow release a particular slot, you need that slot's yaml file in your `Archipelago/Players` folder.
+To slow release a particular slot, you need to make sure the game and the settings used for this slot work with Universal Tracker (UT), because Slow Release uses UT to know what is in logic and thus what to release.

+Some games need to have the slot's yaml in your `Archipelago/Players` folder, some don't, some games' entrance rando and random settings break UT, some don't, and some games don't even work at all with UT.

+Learn to use UT, learn what quirks your game might have with it, and use the corresponding UT setup for the game you want to slow release.
+More info on UT can be found here: https://discord.com/channels/731205301247803413/1367270230635839539

 ## Using the Slow Release Client